anna099/hegel/consciousness/2-re-sensuous-certainty.md

 Sensuous certainty is the beginning for Hegel precisely because it is the beginning for *us*; as the Introduction states, it is a mistake to make a fuss about *how to begin* before actually beginning.
-In actual fact, 'this fear of erring is already the error itself'.[^5] By asking if it is even *possible* for cognition to apprehend the absolute, this fear of error presupposes that cognition stands outside of, or apart from, the absolute (that is, the truth), and yet can still somehow be truthful itself.
+Fear of erring is already the error itself.
+By asking if it is even *possible* for cognition to apprehend the absolute, this fear of error presupposes that cognition stands outside of, or apart from, the absolute (that is, the truth), and yet can still somehow be truthful itself.
 This is clearly a mistake; as such, Hegel puts issues of method to one side, and simply *begins* his analysis of experience.
-As Frederick Beiser writes: 'The standards, rules, and guidelines appropriate to a subject matter should be the result, not the starting point, of the investigation.
-So, if Hegel has any methodology at all, it appears to be an *anti*-methodology, a method to suspend all methods.'[^6] So, the *Phenomenology* begins with the most familiar, unconceptualised form of
-experience: immediate certainty of sensuous objects.
+As Frederick Beiser
+writes: 'The standards, rules, and guidelines appropriate to a subject matter should be the result, not the starting point, of the investigation.
+So, if Hegel has any methodology at all, it appears to be an *anti*-methodology, a method to suspend all methods.'[^6] So, the *Phenomenology* begins with the most familiar, unconceptualised form of experience: immediate certainty of sensuous objects.
 The language that expresses this experience -- at least according to 'common sense' -- expresses the simple, particular being of these objects.
 'We are in the world that Adam bequeathed to us,' Harris writes, 'the world of *things with names* ... this is how our language gets its significance -- by referring to objects whose "being" we can confirm by a simple use of the senses.'[^7]

 It is language that best illuminates the dialectic of sensuous certainty.
 Language, in naming the 'immediate' object of experience, realises before we do